Investors

 Board of Directors

-According to its Articles of Incorporation, Revenio Group Corporation’s Board of Directors is to be composed of no fewer than three (3) and no more than seven (7) members.
+According to its Articles of Incorporation, Revenio Group Corporation’s Board of Directors is to be composed of no fewer than three (3) and no more than eight (8) members.

 The requirements set by the Company’s operation and its development phase will be considered with regard to the composition of the Board of Directors.
 A candidate to the Board of Directors must have the necessary qualifications for the position and the time to fulfill their duties.
 The number of members on the Board of Directors and its composition must enable efficient performance when the Board’s tasks are being managed.